jason-victor1/blockchain-info/README.md

 ### Decentralized Distribution

-If a single entity controlled the blockchain, they could change data and re-mine subsequent blocks, compromising security.
+If a single entity controlled the blockchain, then they could change data and re-mine subsequent blocks.
+As a result, this would compromise security.

 **Decentralization:**
 - Blockchain's power lies in its decentralized nature.
-- Multiple entities (peers) run the blockchain technology, each with equal power.
+- Multiple entities (peers) run the blockchain technology.
+Each has equal power.
-- In case of tampering, the majority hash wins, as agreed upon by the network.
+- In case of tampering, the majority hash wins which is agreed upon by the network.
-- Nodes that disagree with the majority fork the network, continuing with their own history.
+- Nodes that disagree with the majority fork the network.
+This continues with their own history.

 ### Interplay of Blockchain & Transactions